 canBecomeFirstResponder.
 This is needed to make the UIMenuController display in the first place.

 imp_implementationWithBlock.
-This is a new method in iOS4.3 upwards, but has just a much nicer syntax and is more compact than classic C functions.
-There’s another small annoyance,
+This is a new method in iOS 4.3 upward, but has a much nicer syntax and is more compact than classic C functions.
+There’s another small annoyance:

 PSPDFBlockImplCast.
 The syntax of

 imp_implementationWithBlock was slightly changed in yet-to-be released versions of Xcode.
 Older versions still need the